PrairieLearn/PrairieLearn/doc/manualGrading.md

 </pl-submission-panel>
 ```

-This example template formats the feedback as Markdown and displays a message if there was no feedback.
+This example template formats the feedback as Markdown.

 ## Downloading the students' submitted answers